ictvoip/ictvoip-docs/docs/source/admin/packages.rst

 * Enable special handling for North American 10-digit numbers (NAPA)
 * Enable tracking and billing of inbound minutes separately

-**Custom Tariff Support**

-You can enable custom rate tables for a package using the "Enable Custom Tariff" option.
-This allows for highly granular rate management beyond standard provider tariffs.

 **Markup, Free Minutes, and Incremental Billing**